AndrewMonteith/UFL/README.md

 1. Wanting immutability has meant:
     - Eager Hashing vs Lazy Hashing
     - Preserving immutability whilst has pros dramtically but adds alot of complexity (hashing and copying) which can be tackled by metaprogramming
-2. Metaprogramming in Julia vs Metaprogrammign in Julia
+2. Metaprogramming in Julia vs Metaprogrammign in Python
 3. Traits via having properties on structs
 4. Difference in tree traversal speed via various flavours
     - Roles in hashing and preserving immutability